 Nelson Mandela, South Africa’s Anti-Apartheid Hero

-A social rights activist, anti-apartheid leader and philanthropist, Nelson Mandela remarkably contributed to his country’s long strive to attain freedom from white oppression.
+A social rights activist, anti-apartheid leader, and philanthropist, Nelson Mandela remarkably contributed to his country’s long strive to attain freedom from white oppression.
 But what set him apart from other revolutionaries of that time, was his non-violent and defiant campaign against the South African government and their racist policy of Apartheid.
-Even in the present times, he continues to be an inspiration in a world where the western nations are still fighting for equal rights for the black community.
+Even in the present times, he continues to be an inspiration in a world where Western nations are still fighting for equal rights for the black community.

 For his crucial role in his country’s freedom and for his commendable efforts as a human rights advocate, Nelson Mandela was also awarded the esteemed Nobel Peace Prize in 1993 and was lauded with accolades like Gandhi Peace Prize and Lenin Peace Prize.
 Nelson Mandela wrote extensively about his early life and the struggle he led against apartheid.
 His autobiography ‘Long Walk to Freedom’ is a chronicle of his life and the years he spent in prison which is as relevant today as it was when he fought against racial discrimination.